 Todd began his career as a projectionist in 1997 and has run the show at countless theaters in the region, including the Carmike 10, all 3 former Showcase Cinema locations, and Dormont's own Cinema 4 (formerly the South Hills Theater).
 Todd's hard work at restoring the change-over projection system and late nights beside the projectors running The Rocky Horror Picture Show give him a special place in the Theater's history.
 He is also the owner, operator, and custodian of the Riverside Drive In in Vandergrift, helping to keep the drive in experience alive since 2005.
 Learn more about the Riverside Drive In at http://www.riversidedrivein.com/.

-|Susan Mazur has lived in Dormont since 1998.
-She specializes in nonprofit (non-tax related) accounting and has worked the past seven years for a local company providing bookkeeping/controller services and nonprofit consulting.
+|Susan Mazur has been a Dormont resident for twenty years.
+She specializes in nonprofit consulting and financial accounting.
 Her clients have been diverse, from budding nonprofits to thriving small businesses, and she cares deeply about providing Pittsburgh nonprofits with the support they need to fulfill their missions.
-She also volunteers her time as a financial and management consultant with the Bayer Center for Nonprofit management, working with nonprofits to develop their accounting processes and is passionate about helping her clients develop sound financial and board governance policies.
+She has also volunteered as a financial and management consultant with the Bayer Center for Nonprofit management, working with nonprofits to develop sound financial and governance processes.|

 |Monique Fontaine grew up in Dormont, Pennsylvania.
 She earned a bachelors degree in political science from the University of Pittsburgh and a certificate in accounting from Robert Morris University.
 She is a financial analyst at Allegheny Valley School and also serves on the board for the Dormont Historical Society as the Facebook page administrator and the Dormont Democratic Committee, where she is secretary.
 Monique remembers swimming at Dormont Pool, sled riding in the park, and watching movies at both of Dormont’s movie theaters in her youth.
 She wants future Dormonters to have the same experiences.|

 |Rich Dalzotto||Co-owner of South Hills Financial Group (50 years in business, co-owner for 20 years), Rich has 20 years of sales, development, financial planning, and investment experience.
 A past president of the Upper St. Clair Jaycees, Rich has been a member of the Variety Club and the Bethel Park Rotary and is a Special Olympics volunteer.
 He also has been a board member of Peters Township Chamber of Commerce, and committee member of the Dapper Dan Ray Mansfield event.|